TabbycatDebate/tabbycat/README.md

 We haven't released this under an open-source licence (so there is no formal general right to use this software), but if you're running a debating tournament, you're welcome to use it.
 It'd be nice if you could please let us know that you're doing so, and let us know how it went.
 We provide no warranty and disclaim all legal liability.

-## Feedback, Support, and Development
+## Support and Development

-There are a number of ways to submit feedback, request support, or help develop Tabbycat:
+There are a number of ways to submit feedback, request support, or help develop Tabbycat These [are outlined on our documentation](http://tabbycat.readthedocs.io/en/latest/about/support.html).

-- Specific feature requests and bug reports are best communicated by creating an [issue in this repository](https://github.com/czlee/tabbycat/issues) (but will be accepted elsewhere)
-- [Our Facebook group](https://www.facebook.com/groups/tabbycat.debate/) is a good place to ask for help or for more general discussions of features and ideas.
-- Pull requests to this repository are highly encouraged!
-- Feel free to [shoot us an email](#authors-and-contacts) if you are not able to access Facebook or Github.
+Contributions are welcome, and are greatly appreciated!
+Details about how to contribute [are also outlined on our documentation](http://tabbycat.readthedocs.io/en/latest/about/contributing.html).

-## Authors and Contacts
+## Authors

 Tabbycat was authored by Qi-Shan Lim for Auckland Australs 2010.
 The current active developers are: